 There shall not enter into it any thing defiled or that worketh abomination or maketh a lie: but they that are written in the book of life of the Lamb.4 the City of God precisely insofar as it is a social unit set against and opposed by the kingdom of Satan.
-They summarized under the heading of "the City of God" that portion of divine doctrine about the Church set forth in the opening lines of Pope Leo XIH's encyclical Humanum genus.
+They summarized under the heading of "the City of God" that portion of divine doctrine about the Church set forth in the opening lines of Pope Leo XIII's encyclical Humanum genus.

 This citation from the Apocalypse speaks of the Chruch triumphant as a city.
-The term ° čity/ however, is employed in the writings of the older ecclesiologists to bring out still another aspect of the divine teaching about the concept of the true Church.
-These earlier writers spoke of the Church as rist.
+The term "city," however, is employed in the writings of the older ecclesiologists to bring out still another aspect of the divine teaching about the concept of the true Church.
+These earlier writers spoke of the Church as

+^{}Apoc., 21: 22-27.

+According to this part of Catholic doctrine, the entire human race since the sin of Adam has been divided into two distinct and mutually opposed communities.
+The one is the kingdom of Satan, the domain of "the prince of this world."
+The other is the kingdom of God, the true Church of Jesus Christ.
 During the entire course of history these two communities have struggled against one another.
 They will continue to do so until the day of the final judgment.

-\Apoc., 21: 22-27.

-According to this part of Catholic doctrine, the entire human lace since the sin of Adam has been divided into two distinct and mutually opposed communities.
-The one is the kingdom of Satan, the domain of "the prince of this world."
-The other is the kingdom of God, the true Church of Jesus

-Essential to this section of Catholic doctrine is the truth t lat every human being who has lived since the sin of Adam as belonged to one of these two societies.
-The conflict between t em is the basic conflict of human history.
-There never has een, there is not now, and there never will be any group of uman beings not contained within one or the other of these two groups.
+Essential to this section of Catholic doctrine is the truth that every human being who has lived since the sin of Adam has belonged to one of these two societies.
+The conflict between them is the basic conflict of human history.
+There never has been, there is not now, and there never will be any group of human beings not contained within one or the other of these two groups.

 The kingdom of God is composed of those who profess to accept His supernatural law, incorporated into His revealed message.
-Its work is the accomplishment of God's glory t rough the sanctification and the salvation of men.
+Its work is the accomplishment of God's glory through the sanctification and the salvation of men.

 The work of salvation is the work of the Incarnate Word, Jesus Christ Our Lord.
 The kingdom of God, then, is the company of those who have been incorporated into Christ, who compose the Body of which He is the Head.
-It is, in this state of the New Testament, the visible Catholic Church.
+It is. in this state of the New Testament, the visible Catholic Church.

-The kingdom of Satan, then, embraces all of those who ave not been incorporated into Christ, and those who have et or een cast out of His community.
-Since the sin of a\\1' everY person who has been born, with the exception Cord and of Our Blessed Mother, has entered this wor in the state of original sin.
-As such, they have begun l eir -es within the kingdom of Satan, since it is one of the consequences of sin or aversion from God that it inevitably carries with it a kind of subjection to the leader in the work of sin, the foremost among the enemies of the living God.
+The kingdom of Satan, then, embraces all of those who have not been incorporated into Christ, and those who have left or been cast out of His community.
+Since the sin of Adam, every person who has been born, with the exception of Our Lord and of Our Blessed Mother, has entered this world in the state of original sin.
+As such, they have begun their lives within the kingdom of Satan, since it is one of the consequences of sin or aversion from God that it inevitably carries with it a kind of subjection to the leader in the work of sin, the foremost among the enemies of the living God.

-Hence, according to this Catholic teaching, there is no such thing as entrance into the kingdom of God except by way ol a transfer from the kingdom of Satan.
+Hence, according to this Catholic teaching, there is no such thing as entrance into the kingdom ol: God except by way of a transfer from the kingdom of Satan.
 And, on the other hand, no man leaves the kingdom of Satan except to enter the true and supernatural kingdom ol God.
-Thus it is only within the city of God that salvation iroin sin and from the eternal death of sin is to be attained.
+Thus it is only within the city of God that salvation from sin and from the eternal death of sin is to be attained.